 English.-Language: Grammar, analysis, parsing.
 Composition: Essays will be set on a variety of subjects, in which a wide choice will be offered.
-Other tests of composition, such as letters, paraphrases and summaries, may be included in the paper.
-There are no prescribed texts, and candidates must understand that they will be judged chiefly on their ability to express themselves.
+Some of the subjects may be chosen from texts set for study in Grades XI and XII or the equivalent in the Maritime Provinces, but candidates must understand that they will be judged by their ability to express themselves.
+Other tests of composition, such as letters, paraphrases, and summaries, may be included in the paper.